INSTALLMENT 4 OF A 6-PART SERIES

-This series contains ways that you can supercharge anything you’re learning; anything you want to internalize; anything you want to become more competent at, no matter the topic.
-If you do the things suggested in this series…
+This series features some simple hacks that can help supercharge anything you’re learning; anything you want to internalize; anything you want to become more competent at, no matter the topic.

 * You will learn faster